 Water – A common cause of yellow yucca leaves is too much water.
 If you water the plant regularly or plant it in soil that doesn’t drain freely, the roots begin to rot.
 For best results, plant yuccas in sandy soil and don’t use organic mulch.
 If you want to mulch for a neater appearance, use gravel or stones.

 When you keep yuccas indoors, the best way to keep moisture to a minimum is to keep them in small pots.
 Large pots hold lots of moisture, and it takes a long time for a large pot to dry out between waterings.
-Wait until the soil feels completely dry a couple of inches below the surface before watering the pot.
+Wait until the soil feels completely dry a couple of inches (around 5 cm.) below the surface before watering the pot.

 Light – Another reason for yellow leaves on yucca plants is poor sunlight.
 Plant yuccas where they can experience the direct rays of the sun all day.
 If surrounding plants grow enough to begin shading the yucca, cut the surrounding plants back or move the yucca to a better location.

 You may think that setting your indoor yucca in a sunny window is enough for indoor yuccas, but it depends on the window.
-South-facing windows are best.
+South-facing windows are the best.
 The direct sunlight coming through other windows isn’t as intense and doesn’t last long enough.

 Yuccas may trick you into thinking you have found the perfect indoor location by turning dark green.
 This is actually a desperate attempt to take advantage of the little sunlight it receives, and the leaves soon begin to yellow when the food production can’t keep up with the plant’s needs.

 Pests – Indoor yuccas often suffer from spider mites, which can cause discolored leaves.
 Wiping down the leaves with a damp cloth every two or three days removes the mites, or you can try putting them in the shower under a gentle spray for a few minutes.